Rio DeFi Price Reaches $0.11 on Exchanges (RFUEL)

-Rio DeFi (CURRENCY:RFUEL) traded 10.7% lower against the dollar during the one day period ending at 0:00 AM Eastern on December 22nd.
-Rio DeFi has a total market cap of $27.69 million and $3.38 million worth of Rio DeFi was traded on exchanges in the last 24 hours.
-One Rio DeFi coin can now be purchased for about $0.11 or 0.00000223 BTC on popular exchanges.
-Over the last seven days, Rio DeFi has traded 13.3% lower against the dollar.
+Rio DeFi (CURRENCY:RFUEL) traded 10.7% lower against the dollar during the 24 hour period ending at 22:00 PM E.T. on December 23rd.
+During the last seven days, Rio DeFi has traded down 13.3% against the dollar.
+Rio DeFi has a market capitalization of $27.69 million and $3.38 million worth of Rio DeFi was traded on exchanges in the last 24 hours.
+One Rio DeFi coin can currently be bought for $0.11 or 0.00000223 BTC on popular exchanges.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.